agenteo/agenteo.github.com/source/_posts/2016-11-01-parallelising-ios-ui-tests.md

 ## Credits

 Tim Kersey and I paired on this during research and development time at Pivotal Labs in Santa Monica.
-You can find the proof of concept project at https://github.com/pivotalbeachla/parallelize-tests
+You can find the code of the proof of concept on [GitHub](https://github.com/pivotalbeachla/parallelize-tests).